 While I was in the midst of an existential crisis at about the age of 22, I had a dream which symbolized the essence of what this book is all about.
 In this dream, I was swimming in a lake, making my way towards a rocky shore with a Bible in one hand, and paddling through the water with the other.
 As I struggled to make it to shore, I tried to be careful the Bible was not touched by the water when I noticed a nun sitting at the edge of the shore.
 She looked at me, rolled her eyes, and then extended her hand, saying, “Just throw it at me.”
 I tossed the Bible to the nun, and then continued my swim with much greater ease, without the burden of the book, in the opposite direction, away from the shore.

-I was raised Catholic, and since childhood have often been moved by the truth reflected in much of Christian scripture, such as I find in the story of the prodigal son, but have never been satisfied with, nor convinced of traditional Christian dogma and theology.
+I was raised Catholic, and since childhood have often been moved by the truth reflected in much of Christian scripture, such as that which I find in the story of the prodigal son, but have never been satisfied with, nor convinced of traditional Christian dogma and theology.
 I can remember one time while doing my CCD homework as a child, asking my mom how we can actually know whether or not Biblical scripture is truly the “divinely inspired” “Word of God.”
 After an uncomfortable silence from my mom, who was clearly a bit flustered by my question, as if she had never before asked this question herself, answered something to the effect that it simply is the “inspired Word of God,” which I took to mean this claim is to be taken “on faith,” not because we have any actual evidence to prove these words comprise the “divinely inspired” “Word of God.”
 As I grew older and began to think more deeply and critically on these things, I realized there must be a way to separate the “wheat” from the “chaff,” the true from the untrue, when looking at all things in life, even the reading of scripture and the traditional interpretations we are so often taught within traditional church settings.
 Unfortunately, virtually all traditional church institutions emphasize only our unwavering faith, and not our questioning.
-However, to question is to seek the truth, because questioning is the first step we must take in our path to finding truth – the “way” we can begin to separate the “wheat” from the “chaff.”
-Evidence and reason are means by which we can then answer these questions in order to discover what is actually true, because evidence and reason are self-correcting tools which can therefore help us verify the truthfulness or factual correctness, or at least the high probability of the factual correctness of a given claim or proposition, as will be explored in more depth in this introduction and throughout this book.
+However, to question is to seek the truth, because questioning is the first step we must take in our path to finding truth – the “way” in which we can begin to separate the “wheat” from the “chaff.”
+Evidence and reason are means by which we can then answer these questions in order to discover what is actually true, or most likely to be true because evidence and reason are self-correcting tools which can therefore help us verify the truthfulness or factual correctness, or at least the high probability of the factual correctness of a given claim or proposition, as will be explored in more depth in this introduction and throughout this book.
+Religious faith, which I define as entirely different from what I call true faith, as will also be explored further in this introduction and in a later chapter, is not a means of knowledge as the scientific method and sound reasoning are, because it is simply the acceptance of propositions as fact or truth based on authority, revelation, personal experience without third-party verification, and superstition.
+In other words, unlike the scientific method and sound reasoning, faith contains no correctives in order to actually verify the truth and/or factual correctness of a given claim.
 There are times in this book when I make a special distinction between fact and truth, as I feel they are not necessarily always the same thing depending on the specific usage of the word “truth.”
-As in the story of the prodigal son, the wisdom of owning up for making mistakes, the value of humility, of forgiveness, and showing gratitude for the graciousness of another who does not hold your past transgressions against you and loves you unconditionally, are all things I consider universal “truths” if you will of the human condition many of us can identify with.
-But as I will explore more in depth in this introduction and throughout this book, this is not the same as many religious claims for “truth,” which are actually synonymous with fact in the minds of many believers, no matter how thin the historical evidence for these “facts,” or how logically fallacious the reasoning may be for the reality of these religious and spiritual “truths.”
+As in the story of the prodigal son, the wisdom of owning up for making mistakes, the value of humility, of forgiveness, and showing gratitude for the graciousness of another who does not hold your past actions against you and loves you unconditionally, are all things I consider universal “truths” if you will of the human condition many of us can identify with.
+But as I will explore more in depth in this introduction and throughout this book, this is not the same as many religious claims for “truth,” which are actually synonymous with fact in the minds of many believers, no matter how thin or non-existent the scientific and historical evidence for these “facts” are, or how logically fallacious the reasoning may be for the reality of these religious and spiritual “truths.”
 Throughout this book, I try to make this distinction between fact and truth when necessary, but for convenience of expression throughout the rest of this introduction, I will use the terms “fact” and “truth” interchangeably.

-Truth is among the most valuable virtues we hold, because without it, we have no genuine foundation for so many of the things that matter most to many of us, including self-correction, integrity, honesty, and the assurance in our knowledge we are correct and not mistaken about reality.
-It is the reason so many of us seek the truth in one form or another.
+Truth is among the most valuable virtues we hold, because without it, we have no genuine foundation for integrity, honesty, and the assurance in our knowledge we are correct and not mistaken about reality.
+Neither I nor anyone else who has a genuine desire to know what is actually true wants to be mistaken about reality and our circumstance, which is the reason so many of us seek the truth in one form or another.
 I can think of no more passionate desire for myself than to know what is actually true about existence and our circumstance, regardless of whether I “like” it or not.
 It is ultimately this passion which drove me to write this book – with truth being the most consuming passion for me, and music a close second.
-Neither I nor anyone else who has a genuine desire to know what is true wants to be mistaken about reality, yet not all worldviews can be correct, since many of them contradict other worldviews and reality itself.
-Simply redefining truth to suit one’s agenda or ideological presuppositions in order to call things “true,” as I would argue Jordan Peterson does by calling what is “true” that which allows the human species to survive, as he did on his first podcast with Sam Harris, is not only a solipsistic point of view, but also has no distinction from religious dogma in which “truth” is ultimately redefined to be whatever one wants it to be, whether it be Jesus Christ, that which is “Darwinian,” or any other idea we invent to suit our dogmatic agendas.
+While those who have a genuine desire to know what is actually true wants to be correct and not mistaken about reality, not all of the worldviews people hold can be correct, since many of them contradict other worldviews and reality itself.
+Simply redefining truth to suit one’s agenda or ideological presuppositions in order to call things “true,” as I would argue Jordan Peterson does by calling what is “true” that which allows the human species to survive, as he did on his first podcast with Sam Harris, is not only a solipsistic point of view, but also one which has no distinction from religious dogma in which “truth” is ultimately redefined to be whatever one wants it to be, whether it be Jesus Christ, that which is “Darwinian,” or any other idea we invent to suit our ideological agendas.